ksatola/Computational-Statistics/README.md

 12.97
 ```

-If there is no difference in means of the treatment and control groups, we can merge the observations from both groups and then check how likely is that the observed_diff value or greater appears.
+If we assume that there is no difference in means of the treatment and control groups, we can merge the observations from both groups and then check how likely is that the observed_diff value or greater appears (we will calculate an absolute value of observed_diff to cover two-tailed case).

 We will now simulate the mean differences doing random groups assignment from the common pool (drug and placebo combined) many times.

 ```python
 from statistics import mean